naveedgol/music-web-player/README.md

 As a result of changes requested by Apple and increased server costs, I've moved the site to GitHub pages hosting.
 The site can be used from https://naveedgol.github.io/music-web-player/ and is no longer available from https://playapplemusic.com.

-Given the cost of renewing my Apple developer membership and emergence of other quality Apple Music web players, I will stop hosting the web player on November 1, 2019.
+Given the cost of renewing my Apple developer membership and emergence of other quality Apple Music web players, this web player is no longer available.
+For posterity, s static version of the site will remain hosted.
 The code will still be availble for those interested in hosting their own personal servers.